-9.2.2.1 Programming the Output Voltage
+9.2.2.2 Programming the Output Voltage

-The output voltage of the TLV62150 (TLV62150A) is adjustable.
-It can be programmed for output voltages from 0.9 V to 5 V by using a resistive divider from VOUT to AGND.
+The TLV62130 (TLV62130A) can be programmed for output voltages from 0.9 V to 5.5 V by using a resistive divider from $V{OUT}$ to AGND.
 The voltage at the FB pin is regulated to 800 mV.
 The value of the output voltage is set by the selection of the resistive divider from Equation 6.
-It is recommended to choose resistor values which allow a current of at least 2 $\mu$ A, meaning the value of R2 should not exceed 400 k $\Omega$ .
+It is recommended to choose resistor values which allow a current of at least 2 uA, meaning the value of R2 should not exceed 400 k $\Omega$ .
 Lower resistor values are recommended for highest accuracy and most robust design.